 I’m sure you’ll agree that winter is a beautiful time of year.
 From glistening frost, to glorious sunsets, crisp winter mornings and of course the beauty of the festive season.
 But sometimes, despite all of winters beauty, the lack of sunlight, the cold temperatures and even the pressure of Christmas can all have a negative impact on our mental health.

 Firstly, the feelings of sadness, unexplained irritability and lethargy we experience during the winter are completely normal.
 Many people simply don’t feel as happy or as motivated in winter as they do in the summer months.
 However, as normal as these feelings may be, you don’t have to accept them.
 There are ways you can combat these feelings and boost your mental health in the winter.
 Read on for 5 simple ways to achieve this.
+If you’re lacking essential nutrients consider using a supplement like Life Botanics stress and anxiety tablets to cover all nutritional basis.

 Feelings of pressure, tension and stress are rife during winter, with the strain and expectations of Christmas and calendars bursting with social events often being the trigger.
 Keeping organised will help prevent you from becoming overwhelmed and panicky.
 Make charts, lists or spreadsheets of everything you need to remember and everywhere you need to be and print them off – discover cheap printer ink here.
 Remember to breathe and don’t double book yourself.